CLUBS & ORGANIZATIONS

 |

-The Food Recovery Network unites students at colleges and universities to fight food waste and hunger by recovering surplus perishable food from their campuses and surrounding communities that would otherwise go to waste and donating it to people in need. |
+The Food Recovery Network unites students at colleges and universities to fight food waste and hunger by recovering surplus perishable food from their campuses and communities that would otherwise go to waste and donating it to people in need. |

-Food Science and Human Nutrition Club |
+| Food Science and Human Nutrition Club |

 Advisors: Herschel Johnson, Beth Gankofskie |

-Club oriented towards food science, nutrition, and dietetics students and anyone interested in food and nutrition.
-We host socials, community service events with the Ronald McDonald house that include cooking and nutrition education. |
+Our club is for anyone interested in food and nutrition.
+We host socials and community service events with the Ronald McDonald house that include cooking and nutrition education. |

-Forestry Club |
+| Forestry Club |

 Advisor: Tim Martin |

-The Forestry Club is a multi-faceted organization.
-Our main focuses are on networking within the field of natural resources, the professional development of our members, engaging in community service, and competing yearly in collegiate timber-sports on behalf of the university.
-We are proud to represent the School of Forests, Fisheries, and Geomatic Sciences both at home in Gainesville and when we travel for the Southeastern Forestry Conclave. |
+The Forestry Club focuses on networking within the field of natural resources, member professional development, community service, and competing in collegiate timber-sports.
+We are proud to represent the School of Forest, Fisheries, and Geomatics Sciences. |

-GREBE Audubon Campus Chapter |
+| GREBE Audubon Campus Chapter |

 Advisor: Kathyrn Sieving